-Size - Number of Units - The subject is envisioned with four developable units.
-Sales 1, 2 and 3 were each divided into four developable units, and are similar in development size to the subject and no adjustments are made.
+Size - Number of Units - The subject is envisioned with seven developable units.
+Sales 1, 2 and 3 were each divided into four developable units, and are reasonably similar in development size to the subject and no adjustments are made.
 Sale 4 comprises two units and downward adjustment is made.
 Sale 5 represents a single unit and is also adjusted downward.

 Location - Location adjustments are made taking into consideration accessibility, local economies, demographic trends, and neighborhood real estate values.
 All of the comparables are located within the peripheral region of the city of Ann Arbor.
-However, each is warranted varying degree of upward adjustment given superior locational aspects of the subject as well as strength of housing values within the subject area.
+However, each are within neighborhoods demonstrating variably greater strength of home pricing.
+As such, each is given a representing downward adjustment.

-Zoning / Density / Unit Size -- The subject is appraised under an R1C designation with minimum 7,200 square foot building sites.
-Given the parcel size and subdivision into four units, the average site size is 8,200 square feet while maintaining its overall density of the district.
+Zoning / Density / Unit Size -- The subject is appraised under an R1C designation with minimum 7,200 square foot building sites and a presumed achievable density of 6.0 units-per-acre.
 Sale 1 has an R1B zoning which stipulates larger 10,000 square foot building sites and a maximum density of four units-per-acre.
 This is the achieved development scenario.
-Slight downward adjustment recognizes the individual homesite sizing being larger than the subject.
+Downward adjustment recognizes the individual homesite sizing being larger to the subject.
 Sale 2 is zoned R1C, similar to the subject.
 However, it was limited to four developable units with rear wetlands incorporated into two of the building sites.
 Recognizing larger average site sizing, downward adjustment is made.
 Sale 3 is zoned R1C and was acquired for subdivision with four building sites similar in size to the subject and a private easement drive.
 No adjustment is required.
 Sale 4 is zoned R1C and was subdivided into two units with larger unit sizing.
 Thus, downward adjustment is made.
-Sale 5 is also zoned
+Sale 5 is also zoned R1C.

-R1C.
 However, it was acquired for buildout of one building site and a much larger supporting site size of 35,346 square feet.
 Thus, downward adjustment is warranted.